 In today’s highly competitive sales industry, sales organizations and managers must focus on performance.
 Success by the individual sales team members translates into success for the organization.
-Management is able to measure results by various metrics and key performance indicators for the sales team members as well as the organization.
-However, there are both high performing and underperforming salespeople, just as there are high performing as well as underperforming sales organizations.
+Management can measure results by various metrics and key performance indicators for the sales team members and the organization.
+However, there are both high-performing and underperforming salespeople, just as there are high-performing and underperforming sales organizations.
 Management is often presented with the task of evaluating weak links in the sales team – to process and determine a path to achieve optimum performance and accelerate sales.

 The Sales Organization and Process

-• Aggressive Goals and Accountability – High performing organizations generally set higher quotas with the expectation that fewer salespeople would meet them; are more aggressive in raising year-over-year annual quotas; more consistently measure salespeople against their quotas, and are quicker to terminate salespeople for poor performance.
+• Aggressive Goals and Accountability – High-performing organizations set higher quotas to expect fewer salespeople to meet them.
+They are more aggressive in raising year-over-year annual quotas, more consistently measure salespeople against their quotas, and are quicker to terminate salespeople for poor performance.

-• Team Mentality – High performing sales teams describe themselves as “a cohesive group of like-minded individuals” as opposed to “a loose collection of individuals,” indicating a more unified sales culture.
+• Team Mentality – High-performing sales teams describe themselves as “a cohesive group of like-minded individuals” instead of “a loose collection of individuals,” indicating a more unified sales culture.

 Certain personal attributes distinguish high-performing salespeople, including the following:

-• Verbal Acuity – Higher performers are able to establish credibility with the customer through communication by the meaning, nature, and importance of words at the customer’s communication level.
+• Verbal Acuity – Higher performers, can establish credibility with the customer through communication by the meaning, nature, and importance of words at the customer’s communication level.

-High performing salespeople more often hold their sales managers in high regard and rank as a manager’s most important attributes (1) leadership and management skills, (2) practical experience and sales intuition and (3) communication and coaching skills.
-In contrast, underperformers rank as most important (1) industry expertise and product knowledge (2) communication and coaching skills and (3) fighting for the team – possibly indicating need for supplemental industry and product knowledge or coaching.
+High-performing salespeople more often hold their sales managers in high regard and rank as a manager’s most important attributes (1) leadership and management skills, (2) practical experience and sales intuition, and (3) communication and coaching skills.
+In contrast, underperformers rank as most important (1) industry expertise and product knowledge, (2) communication and coaching skills, and (3) fighting for the team – possibly indicating the need for supplemental industry and product knowledge or coaching.

-The basic findings of the research indicate organizations that perform at higher levels employ a more supervised, formal sales processes; set high goals with accountability; and foster a team culture.
+The basic findings of the research indicate organizations that perform at higher levels employ more supervised, formal sales processes set high goals with accountability, and foster a team culture.

-The sales industry has rapidly become more data-driven, scientific and automated with sales acceleration and automation technologies.
-These allow management to develop a unique, specific and defined sales process based on the company’s historical and customer experience of what has best achieved successful outcomes.
+With sales acceleration and automation technologies, the sales industry has rapidly become more data-driven, scientific, and automated.
+These allow management to develop a unique, specific, and defined sales process based on the company’s historical and customer experience of what has best achieved successful outcomes.
 A structured sales process based on data can be much more predictable.